List of Desperate Housewives characters: Beth Young

 Beth appeared amongst other deceased characters in the series finale.

+Grace Sanchez

+Grace Sanchez (Ceci Balagot) is the biological daughter of Gabrielle and Carlos, revealed to have been switched at birth with Juanita Solis.
+Upon meeting, Gabrielle is immediately taken with her.
+She briefly spends time with the Solis family, causing jealousy for Juanita, before leaving to flee from ICE.

+Jenny Hunter-McDermott

+Jenny Hunter-McDermott (Isabella Acres) is the 10-year-old girl adopted by Bob Hunter and Lee Dermott.
+She is introduced at the end of season 7, in "I'm Still Here".
+She develops a close relationship with Renee, who helps her with "girl things", since she does not have a mother.

 Introduced in season eight

 Jane Carlson

 Jane Carlson (Andrea Parker) is first introduced when Lynette suspects Tom has a new girlfriend following their separation, but she suspects Chloe, who is in fact Jane's daughter.
 At first, Jane and Lynette are friendly to each other, but when Lynette asks Jane to back off from Tom, Jane refuses and hostility between the two women begins.
 Jane and Tom continue to spend time together, leading Penny to suspect they will eventually get married, worrying Lynette.
 Jane and Tom organize a romantic trip to Paris, but when Lynette tells Tom about her involvement in the cover of the murder of Alejandro Perez, he decides to stay for a while.
 Jane leaves to Paris anyway, and Tom joins her later.
 When they return from Paris, Jane and Tom move together.
 After Mike's death, Lynette decides to get Tom back, while Tom realizes he still has feelings for Lynette.
 In "With So Little to Be Sure Of", Jane gives Lynette her and Tom's divorce papers, which Tom has already signed but was not ready to give Lynette.
 Tom then fights with Jane about ending his marriage when Tom was not ready.
 In "The People Will Hear", Tom confesses that he is still in love with Lynette.
 Jane is sad because she actually loved Tom.
 Jane moves out at the end of the episode, heartbroken.